AdityaPawar5/Formal-Verification/README.md

 # Formal-Verification
+fifo_controller_formal_verified.sv: contains the design and formal verification testcases to verify
+	 fifo using Yosys-SMTBMC

-Contains the design which I am trying to fomally verify using Yosys-smtbmc
+Makefile to verify the fifo using Yosys-smtbmc

+Required files: fifo.sv
+	            	adff2dff.v
+		            cells_sim.v

+type "make fifo" to run all tests